 disease are at greatest risk for kidney damage.

-- Need for more procedures or surgery for complications.
+The need for more procedures or surgery to take care of complications.

 Radiation risk.
 There is always a slight risk of damage to cells or tissues